MMMZZZZ/Syntherrupter/Documentation/Wiki/Getting Started.md

 #### The Sliders

 The page contains three sliders, for ontime, BPS/frequency and duty cycle.
 If you wonder why you need three, you're kinda right, three is redundant.
 This has two reasons: sometimes you want to control the "power" via the ontime, and sometimes by the duty cycle.
 The second reason is that no matter how you like to control the signal, you probably always want to know both values.
-First lesson: Syntherrupter aims for flexibility.
+First lesson:

 When you play with the sliders, you'll see that all values update automatically.
 If you increase the ontime, the duty increases, too.
 Where it gets interesting is when you change the BPS.
 Should it keep the ontime or keep the duty setting?
 Answer: It keeps whatever you edited last.
 Try it out, change the ontime, then the BPS.
 Now set the duty cycle and change the BPS again.
-Second lesson: Syntherrupter tries to be smart.

 #### Selecting the outputs